 \section{Spacetime Constraints from Measurements of the Shadow and Inner-Shadow Features}

-In this section, we study the capability for measurements of the size and shape of the shadow and inner-shadow to constrain black hole mass, charge $q$, observer inclination $i$ and emission co-latitude between the accretion disk and the horizon $s$, as measured in the lab frame.
+In this section, we study the capability for measurements of the size and shape of the shadow and inner-shadow to constrain black hole mass-to-distance ratio $M/D$, charge $q$, observer inclination $i$, and emission co-latitude $s$ between the accretion disk and the horizon as measured in the lab frame.
 We also show, through examples, how measurement uncertainties and model assumptions can affect the quality of our constraints.
 We calculate uncertainties that are consistent with the potential resolving power of the future ngEHT and BHEX missions when they will observe \m87 and \sgra \citep{ngEHT_Concept,BHEX_Concept}.
-For studies where the known mass is assumed, we use a nominal mass-to-distance ratio of $3.78\mu as$, though we note that a change in the mass-to-distance ratio of the black hole is equivalent to applying a uniform scaling to the sizes of the shadow and inner-shadow.
+For studies where the known mass is assumed, we use a nominal mass-to-distance ratio of $3.78\;\mu as$, though we note that a change in the mass-to-distance ratio of the black hole is equivalent to applying a uniform scaling to the sizes of the shadow and inner-shadow.

-The morphology of the shadow and inner-shadow will, in general, vary with respect to the mass-to-distance ratio, $q$, $i$ and $s$.
-Since the size of the shadow is completely determined by \autoref{eqn:critical_curve}, it will always appear circular in shape, and its size will only depend on $q$ (see \autoref{fig:first_models}).
-The appearance of the inner-shadow, on the other hand, varies with respect to all these parameters.
-In order to quantify this dependency, we define $a_h$ and $b_h$ as the inner-shadow principle axes, with $a_h$ being the longest horizontal cross-section and $b_h$ the longest vertical.
-These quantities are used to define the average size of the inner-shadow as,
+\autoref{eqn:critical_curve} suggests that size of the shadow is completely determined by $q$ and $M/D$, and will always appear circular in shape.
+In contrast, the morphology of the inner-shadow will vary with respect to the $M/D$, $q$, $i$, and $s$.
+In order to quantify this dependency, we define $x_h$ and $y_h$ as the inner-shadow principal axes, with $x_h$ being the longest horizontal cross-section and $y_h$ the longest vertical.
+These quantities are used to define the average size of the inner-shadow as

-and the asymmetry, $\alpha_h$ as,
+and the asymmetry, $\alpha_h$, as

-\autoref{fig:first models} explores the space of degeneracy in sections of the $M/D$, $i$, $q$, and $s$ parameter space.
-We note that the narrowness of the histogram support in the top-right panel of \autoref{fig:first models}, when compared to the other panels, suggest that $\overline{r_h}$ and $r_c$ are more closely related when $s$ is known.
-This behavior suggests that emission geometry will play an important role in measurement uncertainty.

-\subsection{(\sgra like system) Measurement of Charge, Inclination and Scale Height}
+\subsection{\sgra-like system: Measurement of Charge, Inclination and Scale Height}